You get paid to be a student? And you don’t owe anything once you graduate? Wow, you must be rolling in it.

 I get paid because over three years I’m going to be studying full time, working full time in hospitals and in the community, and also working part-time somehow to get some form of income.
 Oh, and the bursary?
 Well, it’s paid by the NHS so you can imagine how pitiful it is.
 It doesn’t even cover half my rent.
+It doesn’t even cover parking for a fortnight.
 No joke.

 How many people have you seen die?

 Mate, it’s my first placement.
 I’ve seen as many people die as you have at this stage.